-OYA continues to refine its policy on time out, isolation, special program placements, and behavioral management guidelines, emphasizing proactive problem-solving, emotion regulation and conflict resolution.
-Skill Development Coordinators (SDCs) in four youth correctional facilities focus on using Collaborative Problem Solving and a Positive Human Development approach to proactive skill development and emotion regulation with youth identified as having behavioral volatility.
-In 2015, the agency added seven more skill development coordinators who are assigned to work specifically with youth whose behavior has required the use of isolation due to presenting an immediate risk to the safety of others.
-These skill development coordinators work with the individual youth on descalation, problem-solving, and restorative justice, and work with the youth's living unit (including youth and staff) on developing a plan to support the youth's successful reintegration to the living unit community.
+OYA has updated its policies on time out, isolation, special program placements, and behavioral management guidelines, emphasizing proactive problem-solving, emotion regulation and conflict resolution.
+Skill Development Coordinators (SDCs) in three youth correctional facilities focus on using a Positive Human Development approach to proactive skill development and emotion regulation with youth identified as having behavioral volatility.
+In 2015, the agency added seven more skill development coordinators who are assigned to work specifically with youth whose behavior had previously required the use of isolation due to presenting an immediate risk to the safety of others.
+These skill development coordinators work with individual youth on de-escalation, problem-solving, and restorative justice, and work with the youth's living unit (including youth and staff) on developing a plan to support the youth's successful reintegration to the living unit community.

-OYA also has continued to expand its training of all staff on Positive Human Development and staff engagement.
-The on-going development of the Youth Reformation System has provided risk assessment tools for violent and nuisance behavior in the first six months of close custody placement, as well as need profile characteristics that assist in informed decision-making about youth placement and service needs.
+OYA also has continued to expand its training of all staff on Positive Human Development and engagement.
+The ongoing development of the Youth Reformation System has provided risk assessment tools for violent and nuisance behaviors in the first six months of close custody placement, as well as need-profile characteristics that assist in informed decision-making about youth placement and service needs.
 These steps all are intended to create environments best suited for positive change and healthy development in youth and to maintain physically, psychologically, and emotionally safe environments for youth and staff.

 b.
-Community Place ments: OYA continues to work with residential programs and foster care providers to deliver effective treatment interventions.
+Community Placements: OYA continues to work with residential programs and foster care providers to deliver effective treatment interventions.
+The pilot testing of Youth Placement Scores may also result in decreases in youth injuries, as youth will be better matched to programs in which they are likely to be successful.
 Enhanced treatment modalities consist of problem-solving and skill development, as well as teaching prosocial thinking to youth.
 Prosocial skills training improves youth coping skills and contributes to the limited number of youth-to-youth injuries.
 Additionally, within foster care, ongoing training and increased supervision standards have assisted in avoiding youth-to-youth injuries.
 OYA contracts require community residential programs to report all youth injuries.
 The OYA Community Resources Unit (CRU) regularly monitors programs for any incidents.

-Report Year 2013 2014 2015 2016 2017
+Report Year 2016 2017 2018 2019 2020

 Facilities

-Actual 2 0 3 9 2
+Actual 9 2 4 No Data No Data

-Target 3 3 3 3 3
+Target 3 3 3 3 TBD

 Field

-Actual 0 0 0 0 0
+Actual 0 0 0 No Data No Data

-Target 0 0 0 0 0
+Target 0 0 0 0 TBD

 - a.
-Facilities: FY 2017 marked the eleventh year in which the agency used a stricter definition of injury.
-With two staff-to-youth injuries in facilities, OYA exceeded the goal of three, a marked decrease from the nine in FY 2016.
+Facilities: FY 2018 marked the 12th year in which the agency used a stricter definition of injury.
+With four staff-to-youth injuries in facilities, OYA exceeded the goal of three.
 OYA is committed to operating safe close-custody facilities and minimizing physical intervention with youth.
-Accordingly, OYA will continue to emphasize the refinement of staff proactive problem-solving and verbal de-escalation skills and, when necessary, use safe physical intervention techniques on which staff are formally trained.
-During FY 2016, OYA began a comprehensive process to update physical intervention techniques with an emphasis on early intervention to minimize injuries. - b.
-Community Placements: OYA experienced no injuries to youth by OYA staff or by staff of residential treatment providers during FY 2017.
+Accordingly, OYA will continue to emphasize the refinement of staff proactive problem-solving and verbal deescalation skills and, when necessary, use safe physical intervention techniques on which staff are formally trained.
+In 2017, OYA introduced a new comprehensive crisis management training with an emphasis on early intervention to minimize injuries.
+The agency will be evaluating the program's implementation and effectiveness over the coming year and expect it to have a positive impact on the safety of staff. - b.
+Community Placements: OYA experienced no injuries to youth by OYA staff or by staff of residential treatment providers during FY 2018.